Budu Dogon

-Budu Dogon or Bunoge, also known as Korandabo, is a recently discovered Dogon language spoken in Mali.
-It was first reported online.
+Budu Dogon or Bunoge, also known as Korandabo, is a Dogon language spoken in Mali.
+It was first reported online around 2005.
 The plural suffix on nouns is closest to Kolum so, suggesting it should be classified as a West Dogon language.

 The people call themselves Budu, and Tɔmmɔ-sɔ speakers call the language Budu-sɔ.
 It has also been called Budu-Tagu, the name of the principal Budu village.